MuhammedHelal/Smart-QR-Scanner-And-Generator/README.md

     ```bash
     flutter run
     ```
+    > *Note: Intent sharing requires native configuration (e.g., AndroidManifest.xml and Info.plist).*

-## 📱 Usage
+## 📱 How to Use

+### Scanning & Intent
-1. Open the app and grant camera permissions.
+* Simply open the app and point your camera.
-2. Point the camera at a QR code or Barcode.
-3. The app will automatically detect and display the content.
-4. Use the buttons on the screen to toggle flash, switch camera, or view history.
+* Alternatively, go to your phone's gallery, share an image to the app, and it will immediately scan.

+### Generating & Actions
+* Go to the **Generate** tab and select your required type (WiFi, SMS, Email).
+* Fill out the form to generate the code.
+Use the **Smart Action** button below the generated QR code for instant operations (Connect, Send, etc.).

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are welcome!
+If you have ideas for new "Smart Actions" or UI improvements:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add NewFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

 ## 📄 License